Manage segments

 For more information about each type of session, see:

-When you define a condition that includes a visitor journey attribute, Genesys Predictive Engagement matches visitors based on whether they take the action.
+When you define a condition that includes a visitor journey attribute, Genesys Cloud matches contacts based on whether they take action.
 For example, visitors who complete a form, go to a specific webpage or screen in an app, or add a product to their shopping cart but don’t complete the purchase.
 For more information about visitor journey attribute operators, see operators.

 Note:

 To track a more complex visitor journey, define multiple conditions.
-Genesys Predictive Engagement evaluates all conditions in the visitor journey sequentially, in the order that you define them.
+Genesys Cloud evaluates all conditions in the visitor journey sequentially, in the order that you define them.

 Note:

-• The system doesn’t validate free form text.
-If you misspell a value, the segment doesn’t trigger.
-For example, typing “ACB Retailer” when the page title is “ABC Retailer”.
+• The system does not validate free form text.
+If you misspell a value, the segment does not trigger.
+For example, typing “ACB Retailer” when the page title is “ABC Retailer.”

-• When specifying time for a custom web event, include milliseconds.
+• When specifying a time for a custom web event, include milliseconds.

 • When specifying numeric values for a custom web event, only numeric relational operators are available.
-For example, say you have a custom event called “CartValue” and you want to target all customers who have a cart value of $100 or more.
-You would select the “greater than or equal to” operator and type 100 in the value box.
+For example, you have a custom event called “CartValue” and you want to target all customers who have a cart value of $100 or more.
+Select the “greater than or equal to” operator and type 100 in the value box.
 Note: You can include decimal points but not the currency symbol.

 Session type